amyreese/znc-push/README.md

     URI that will be sent with the notification to Notifo.
 This could be a web address or a local scheme to access a mobile application.

+### Advanced

+*   `channel_conditions = "all"`

+    This option allows customization of the boolean logic used to determine how conditional values are used to filter notifications for channel messages.
+It evaluates as a full boolean logic expression,  including the use of sub-expressions.
+The default value of "all" will bypass this evaluation and simply require all conditions to be true.

+    The expression consists of space-separated tokens in the following grammar:

+    *   `expression = expression operator expression | "(" expression ")" | value`
+    *   `operator = "and" | "or"`
+    *   `value = "true" | "false" | condition`
+    *   `condition = <any condition option>`

+    As a simple example, to replicate the default "all" value, would be the value of `away_only and client_count_less_than and highlight and idle and last_active and last_notification and nick_blacklist and replied`.

+    Alternately, setting a value of `true` would send a notification for *every* message, while a value of `false` would *never* send a notification.

+    For a more complicated example, the value of `client_count_less_than and highlight and (last_active or last_notification or replied) and nick_blacklist` would send a notification if any of the three conditions in the sub-expression are met, while still requiring all of the conditions outside of the parentheses to also be met.

+*   `query_conditions = "all"`

+    This option is more or less identical to `channel_conditions`, except that it is used to filter notifications for private messages.

 Roadmap